Image: Muse, perhaps Clio, reading a scroll (Attic red-figure lekythos, Boeotia, c. 430 BC)

 43. Finally, the spiritual power of literature brings us back to the primordial task entrusted by God to our human family: the task of “naming” other beings and things (So out of the ground the Lord God formed every beast of the field and every bird of the air, and brought them to the man to see what he would call them; and whatever the man called every living creature, that was its name.
 20 The man gave names to all cattle, and to the birds of the air, and to every beast of the field; but for the man there was not found a helper fit for himGen 2:19-20).

-The mission of stewardship of creation that God entrusted to Adam included, above all, the recognition of his own dignity and the importance of the existence of other beings
+The mission of stewardship of creation that God entrusted to Adam included, above all, the recognition of his own dignity and the importance of the existence of other beings.

 Priests are also entrusted with this primary task of “naming”, of giving meaning, of becoming instruments of communion between creation and the Word made flesh and its power to illuminate every dimension of our human condition.